openharmony/docs/en/application-dev/quick-start/arkts-observed-and-objectlink.md

 - this.b.a = new ClassA(0) and this.b = new ClassB(new ClassA(0)): Change to the \@State decorated variable **b** and its attributes.

-- this.b.a.c = ... : Second change. [@State](arkts-state.md#observed-changes) cannot observe the change of the second layer, but ClassA is decorated by \@Observed, and therefore the change of its attribute c can be observed by \@ObjectLink.
+- this.b.a.c = ... : Change at the second layer.
+Though [@State](arkts-state.md#observed-changes) cannot observe the change at the second layer, the change of an attribute of \@Observed decorated ClassA, which is attribute **c** in this example, can be observed by \@ObjectLink.

 Event handlers in **ViewA**:

-- this.a.c += 1: Changes to the \@ObjectLink decorated variable which cause the button label to be updated.
+- this.a.c += 1: Changes to the \@ObjectLink decorated variable cause the button label to be updated.
 Unlike \@Prop, \@ObjectLink does not have a copy of its source.
 Instead, \@ObjectLink creates a reference to its source.

 - The \@ObjectLink decorated variable is read-only.
 Assigning **this.a = new ClassA(...)** is not allowed.
 Once value assignment occurs, the reference to the data source is reset and the synchronization is interrupted.